securedimensions/FROST-Server-PLUS/README.md

 **_NOTE:_** The type of the primary key column of the Party table (`plugins.staplus.idType.party`) is set to UUID by the implementation.
 This setting cannot be changed!

-## Enforcement of Ownership
+## <a name="EnforceOwnership"></a>Enforcement of Ownership
 The activation of the `Enforcement of Ownership` allows to operate the STAplus endpoint in multi-user-CRUD mode.
 However, it requires to enable Authentication.

 Each acting user is identified via a unique UUID, provided by the authentication plugin.
 The `REMOTE_USER` value is used to identify the user.
 The value of `REMOTE_USER` represents the user as a `Party` object via the `authId` property.
 When creating a `Party` object, the value for the `authId` property must either be empty or match the value for the `REMOTE_USER`.
 All other values are rejected by the implementation and will result in a response with HTTP status code 400.

 The classes `Thing`, `MultiDatastream`, `Datastream` and `Group` are directly associated to a Party.
 Objects of class `Observation` are linked to the owning Party object via the `(Multi)Datastream`.
+Objects of class `Relation` are linked to the Party object via the `Subject` property.

 When activating the Concept of Ownership, the implementation enforces the multiplicity `[1]` on the association of these classes to `Party`.
-Therefore, creating objects of class `Thing`, `MultiDatastream`, `Datastream` or `Group` require the associated with the Party object that represents the acting user.
+Therefore, creating objects of class `Thing`, `MultiDatastream`, `Datastream` or `Group` require the association with the Party object that represents the acting user.

 A user can `update` or `delete` any object owned.
 However, the user *cannot* delete the own Party.
 This requires admin access.

+### Settings

+**plugins.plus.enable.enforceOwnership:**
+Set to `true` to enable the enforcement of ownership.
+Default: `false`.

 ## Party Singleton
-This STAplus implementaiton creates a `Party` entity for the acting user if the `Authentication` conformance class is enabled.
+This STAplus implementation creates a `Party` entity for the acting user if the `Authentication` conformance class is enabled.
 To prevent that the implementation creates a new `Party` entity for each request, it is **IMPORTANT** to allow client-side id generation.
 The `id` generation is controlled via this general setting:

 ```xml
 <Parameter override="false" name="persistence.idGenerationMode" value="ServerGeneratedOnly" />